mpyrek/EvoultionSimulator/README.md

 <p align="center">
   <img src="./images/Tricking.png" alt="tricking" />
 </p>
-You have to opioton.
+You have two opiotons.
 First of them will just show the genome of the pet.
 But second option is amazing!
 You can trick animal on left panel and see interesting info about this animal.
 <br /> <br />
 <img src="./images/trickingFilm.gif" alt="tricking" />